 2 large cloves garlic

 200g tofu – medium pressed and chopped into small cubes

 1 tbsp tamari

 ¼ cup unsweetened soya milk, or other non-dairy milk

 Freshly ground black pepper

 ¼ tsp sea salt

 Juice of ½ lemon (opt.)

-Serve on crackers with a sprig of parsley and a smattering of paprika or it’s really good as a sandwich spread with slices of cucumber.
+Serve on crackers with a sprig of parsley and a smattering of paprika or it’s really good as a sandwich spread with slices of cucumber and lettuce.